oronBortman/SimilarMoviesSearch/README.md

       2.6 Add the result of every movie to its sum of weights

-3. Get the top three movies that their sum of weights is the biggest
+Finally, get the top three movies that their sum of weights is the biggest

 ## 3. Create db and import to json